WelcometoMyGarden/welcometomygarden/README.md

 If you have received access to our staging or production Firebase environment, see how to log in your Firebase account & access real API services with [these additional notes](./docs/full-access.md).

+### Code orientation

+The [architecture docs](./docs/architecture.md) contain some notes on the architecture of the app.

 ## Testing

 [Playwright](https://playwright.dev/) is set up for e2e testing, but does not any tests at the moment.